Four Steps To Using A Fire Extinguisher

 Sounds obvious.
 It's not.

 The pin sits in the handle, held by a plastic tamper seal.
-Worth adding: you don't twist it.
+You don't twist it.
 You don't wiggle it.
-You pull — hard, straight out.
+Even so, you pull — hard, straight out.
 The seal snaps.
-Now, the pin comes free.
+The pin comes free.
 Now the lever moves.

 Common failure point: People yank sideways and bend the pin.
 Or they pull the pin but leave the plastic seal dangling, which can catch on the lever.
 Snap it clean.
 Toss the pin.
 You won't need it again.